Moussa Djitté: Professional career

 On 21 June 2018, Djitté transferred from the Senegalese club ASC Niarry Tally to FC Sion in Switzerland.
 He made his professional debut in a 2–1 Swiss Super League loss to FC Lugano on 22 July 2018.

-On 17 June 2019, signed with Grenoble Foot 38 in the French Ligue 2.
+On 17 June 2019, he signed with Grenoble in the French Ligue 2.

 On 30 June 2021, he signed with Austin FC of Major League Soccer under the league's U22 Initiative.
-On 14th September 2022, Djitte scored the first hat trick in Austin FC history in a 3-0 victory against Real Salt Lake.
+On 14 September 2022, Djitte scored the first hat trick in Austin FC history in a 3–0 victory against Real Salt Lake.
 Austin FC clinched their first ever playoff berth in the win.

 On 31 January 2023, Djitté signed on loan with Ligue 1 side Ajaccio for the remainder of the season.
+On 3 July 2023, it was announced Djitté would join TFF First League side Bandırmaspor on a one-year loan deal.
+On 2 July 2024, Austin and Djitté mutually agreed to terminate his contract.

+On 2 February 2025, Djitté joined Saudi Arabian club Al-Faisaly.

+On 3 September 2025, Djitté returned to Grenoble.

 International career

 Djitté represented the Senegal U20 at the 2017 Jeux de la Francophonie and scored in his side's debut.
 He also represented Senegal at the 2017 WAFU Cup of Nations.

 On 23 March 2018, Djitté debuted for the Senegal U23 in a 1–1 friendly tie with the Morocco U23s, and scored his side's only goal.